Federation of Pakistan Chambers of Commerce & Industry: Membership

-FPCCI has under its umbrella; 59 Chambers of Commerce and Industry, 17 Women’s Chambers of Commerce & Industry, 9 Chambers of Small Traders, 130 All Pakistan Trade Associations, and 7 Joint Chambers of Commerce representing Industry, Trade and Service sectors across Pakistan.
+FPCCI has under its umbrella; 289 Trade Bodies 76 Chambers of Commerce and Industry, 30 Women's Chambers of Commerce & Industry, 16 Chambers of Small Traders, 162 All Pakistan Trade Associations, representing industry, trade, and service sectors, and 5 Joint Chambers of Commerce are its part.

 FPCCI offices

-Federation Offices and its standing committees have the presence in all four provincial headquarters namely in Lahore, Peshawar, Quetta, including its Capital House at Islamabad to serve the interest of the business community at micro level.
+Federation Offices and its standing committees have the presence in all four provincial headquarters, namely in Lahore, Peshawar, Quetta, Gawadar, and Gilgit Baltistan, including its capital house at Islamabad, to serve the interests of the business community at the micro level.